 Figure 4: An 8xN (N > 4) coding block coded with ISP and split vertically; prediction is done on 4xN prediction regions and the transform block (TB) size is 2xN

-In addition to the constraints above, only the vertical intra prediction mode may be allowed for 4xN coding blocks that are ISP-coded with vertical split; the intra mode is not signalled in this case.

 Table 1 provides a summary of the prediction region sizes and transform sizes for ISP-coded coding blocks that are vertically split.
 The ISP-coding of other blocks is unchanged.

 Table 1: Prediction region sizes and transform sizes tested for vertical ISP splits; ISP coding of other blocks is unchanged.